ryanp543/portfolio/_pages/agrobot.md

 # Tools and Instruments

+These are just some of the tools I built.
+Honestly, there are so many more tools that can be made for analyzing things not just in agriculture but also in general field work as well.
+I only built these five as a proof of concept for measuring potentially useful metrics on a farm.
+However, the potential for expanding this side of the project is limitless.
+Each tool came with a physical interface that is compatible with my tool changer as well as a custom-made TOSLink transceiver board that either communicated directly with the tool breakout board itself or an intermediary microcontroller.

 ## Thermal Camera

+The thermal camera is what it sounds like: a thermal camera.
+It uses an off-the-shelf Sparkfun breakout board with a FLIR Lepton camera and MicroPython capabilities.
+I programmed it to take both pictures and provide live video feed.
+On the farm, this tool can be used to detect some diseases in livestock that cause perceptible changes in surface temperature.

 {% include gallery id="gallery10" caption="The thermal camera tool." %}

 ## Impedance Analyzer

+The impedance analyzer is used to measure soil moisture by doing a impedance measurements over a wide frequency sweep across two probes.
+These two stainless steel probes are connected to a Digilent pMod-IA breakout board that does the measurements.
+A Teensy LC and a custom-made intermediary board allows communication between the TOSlink transceiver and the pMod-IA board.
+The analyzer also comes with a spring loaded "wiper" to wipe off the dirt passively after every use.

 {% include gallery id="gallery11" caption="The impedance probe tool." %}

 ## Broad Spectrum Spectroscopy Sensor

+This tool uses an affordable off-the-shelf spectroscopy sensor directly connected to my custom-made TOSLink transceiver board.
+It's quite simple: light of nine different wavelengths ranging from UV to infrared is delivered to a specimen, and the spectral response is collected.
+This can be used to determine plant health via differences in color.
+However, more elaborate calibration (i.e. a better way of quantifying "plant health" and its relationship to the spectral response) might be needed in the future.

 {% include gallery id="gallery12" caption="The spectroscopy sensor tool." %}

 ## NIR Spectroscopy Sensor

+Our lab got a request to use their high resolution NIR spectroscopy sensor for the same purposes (to measure plant health).
+This device is a lot more expense and has a much higher resolution of wavelengths, but the development package it comes mounted on is physically larger than the other spectroscopy sensor tool.
+The NIR spectroscopy sensor is mounted to a Raspberry PI Zero and can only be communicated with via Java.
+It would have been a hassle to integrate the TOSLink transceiver with the Raspberry Pi Zero.
+Instead, I connected to it via Wifi and had the data printed onto a serial terminal which I could copy and plot on the home Intel NUC computer.
+It wasn't the best workaround, but I'll admit...working with someone else's Java code is not my forte.

 {% include gallery id="gallery13" caption="The NIR spectroscopy sensor tool." %}

 ## pH Probe

+Probably the simplest tool.
+A pH probe for measuring pH.
+I got the probe from Atlas Scientific, along with the breakout board that I could connect directly to my TOSLink transceiver.
+I made a clamping mount for the probe.
+The wire it came with was quite long, so I cut it and spliced it carefully after cleaning it (because I've had problems in the past with data transferred over solder joints).

 {% include gallery id="gallery14" caption="The pH probe tool." %}

 # Streamlined PID Tuning Procedure

+Marc and I wrote a paper about a streamlined PID tuning procedure for flexible base manipulators like the robotic arm mounted on our rover with suspension.
+The paper got accepted into IROS.
+Essentially, we came up with a Lyapunov candidate function that allowed us to figure out what PID gains to choose and for which states our system was stable.
+If you're interested, check out the paper below!

 Paper is here: